2009: Lost Memories: Plot

+It will soon be 100 years since Korea was incorporated into Japan.
+The Empire of Japan is the second most powerful country (after the United States) in the world and includes the Japanese Islands, the Korean Peninsula, Manchuria, Sakhalin, the entire east coast of China (including Beijing, Shanghai and Hong Kong), the Kuril Islands, Primorsky Krai, the southern part of Khabarovsk Krai, Amur Oblast, Jewish Autonomous Region, Vietnam, Philippines and the northern part of the island of Borneo in East Malaysia and Brunei.
+In the capital of Korea, Keijo (on the site of Seoul), in front of the palace of the Japanese governor-general stands a monument to Toyotomi Hideyoshi.

 In 2009, the Korean Peninsula (Chosun) is still under Imperial Japanese rule and Japanese Bureau of Investigation (JBI) agents Masayuki Sakamoto and Shojiro Saigo thwart a hostage crisis at a museum in Keijo by a terrorist group known as the Hureisenjin.
 The exact motivation for the hostage situation is unknown, but during the investigation, Sakamoto discovers a museum artifact, a crescent-shaped rock known as the "Lunar Soul", found by one of the slain terrorists.
 After discovering that the Hureisenjin has a long history of targeting the Inoue Foundation, a group founded around the artifacts collected by the second Governor-General of Korea, Sakamoto begins to suspect the Hureisenjin were attempting to steal the Lunar Soul, although both he and Saigo are puzzled as to why a terrorist group would put so much effort into stealing historical artifacts.
 The Hureisenjin ambush the convoy shipping the foundation's artifacts back to Japan and take the Lunar Soul.
 The terrorists confront Sakamoto and Saigo in a gunfight, where Sakamoto encounters Oh Hye-rin, the organization's leader.

 Sakamoto's questioning and accusations against the influential Inoue Foundation lead to him being thrown off the case, with the execution of Sakamoto's father as a traitor for aiding in a thwarted attack by the Hurisenjin on a cargo ship in Vladivostok in 1985 being cited by his suspicious superiors.
 Sakamoto pursues the investigation, traveling to Harbin to learn more about the Lunar Soul, and is then suspended from the JBI.
 That night, an unknown assailant murders Sakamoto's mentor, Takahashi, at his apartment and he is arrested for the crime.
 Sakamoto, however, escapes from the JBI with the help of Saigo, who vows to be his enemy the next time they meet.